banrovegrie/Nostradamus/README.md

 High values of correlation **usually** mean that there is an interdependence (Strong Correlation) between a stock and an environmental factor.

-Consider the stock **BP** (British petroleum Company) and the factor **CO2 emmissions**:
+Consider the stock **BP** (British petroleum Company) and the factor **CO2 emissions**:

 ![Untitled](assets/Untitled%201.png)

 These have a high correlation value of `0.8159` .

 We know that BP is an oil and gas company.
-Hence, it is very sensible reasoning that the company's production has a direct effect on the CO2 emmission.
+Hence, it is very sensible reasoning that the company's production has a direct effect on the CO2 emission.

-Hence, we can infer that CO2 emmission values are affected by BP's stock.
+Hence, we can infer that CO2 emission values are affected by BP's stock.

-**Causation $\neq$ Correlation.**
+**Causation not equal to Correlation.**

 It is not always true that a high value of correlation means that there is an interdependence between the stocks.